RainMark/gtk3-tutorial/aspectframe.rst

 =======
 Example
 =======
-Below is an example of a AspectFrame:
+Below is an example of an AspectFrame:

 .. literalinclude:: _examples/aspectframe.c